ECM Contracts: Contract-Aware, Versioned, and Governable Capability Interfaces for Embodied Agents: The ECM Contract Framework

 Some incompatibilities emerge only globally: no adjacent pair may conflict, yet the overall chain may exceed the available latency budget, violate cumulative audit requirements, or introduce lock contention through repeated exclusive resource use.

-\subsection{Upgrade Compatibility}
+\subsubsection{Upgrade Compatibility}

-Given ECM versions $e^v$ and $e^{v'}$, we say $e^{v'}$ is upgrade-compatible with $e^v$ under runtime $R$, policy $P$, and dependent set $D$ if: \begin{itemize}[leftmargin=*] \item \textbf{Backward compatibility.} All invocation and composition contracts that held for $v$ continue to hold for $v'$. \item \textbf{Resource-sensitive compatibility.} If $v'$ requires additional resources, the upgrade requires resource availability verification. \item \textbf{Policy-sensitive compatibility.} If $v'$ requires new permissions, the upgrade requires governance re-approval. \item \textbf{Recovery-sensitive compatibility.} If $v'$ changes failure modes, rollback states, or retry strategies, all compositions must be re-validated. \item \textbf{Planner-sensitive compatibility.} If $v'$ changes behavioral assumptions, planner models may be invalidated. \end{itemize}
+This is the rightmost gate in Figure~\ref{fig:compat_overview} and the only one that consumes the dependent set $D$ explicitly: upgrades must remain compatible with all already-deployed consumers of the previous version.
+Given ECM versions $e^v$ and $e^{v'}$, we say $e^{v'}$ is upgrade-compatible with $e^v$ under runtime $R$, policy $P$, and dependent set $D$ if: \begin{itemize}[leftmargin=*] \item \textbf{Backward compatibility.} Every invocation and composition contract that held for the previous version~$v$ must continue to hold for~$v'$. \item \textbf{Resource-sensitive compatibility.} If $v'$ requires additional resources, the upgrade requires resource availability verification. \item \textbf{Policy-sensitive compatibility.} If $v'$ requires new permissions, the upgrade requires governance re-approval. \item \textbf{Recovery-sensitive compatibility.} If $v'$ changes failure modes, rollback states, or retry strategies, all compositions must be re-validated. \item \textbf{Planner-sensitive compatibility.} If $v'$ alters behavioral assumptions, downstream planner models may be invalidated and require re-checking. \end{itemize}

 Formally:

 An upgrade triggering any sensitive classification is not blocked but flagged for the appropriate gate check before deployment proceeds.